What Is Data Appending?

 +

-Accuracy depends on the field type and method.
-Email appending: 60-75% from single-source providers, 85-95% from waterfall providers.
+It varies by field type more than most people realize.
+Email appending: 60-75% from single-source providers, 85-95% from waterfall providers that check multiple databases.
 Phone appending: 45-65% single-source, 70-85% waterfall.
-Firmographic appending: 85-95% from most providers.
-Always verify appended data independently and measure accuracy against a known sample before trusting results for outreach.
+Firmographic data: 85-95% from most decent providers.
+One critical caveat — these are match rates, not accuracy rates.
+A provider might "match" 90% of your records, but if 15% of those matches are stale or wrong, your real accuracy is 76.5%.
+Always verify independently against a known sample before trusting results for outbound campaigns.

 Is data appending GDPR and CCPA compliant?